sarisabban/Pose/README.md

 ### Force Field & Energy Score

 The `ForceField()` class evaluates the total potential energy and analytical per-atom forces of a `Pose` or `Molecule`.
-It is configured by **name** at construction, the name keys into `database.json['Energy Parameters'][name]`, which carries both the SMIRKS-keyed parameter sections and the explicit list of potential methods to evaluate (under the `terms` sub-key).
+It is configured by **name** at construction, the name keys into `database.json['Energy Parameters'][name]`, which carries both the SMIRKS-keyed parameter sections and the explicit list of potential methods to evaluate (under the `Terms` sub-key).
 The currently shipped names are:

 | Name      | Purpose | Terms |
 |-----------|---------|-------|